bwbeach/hello-tornado/README.md

 1. Copy sample Dockerfile from [tornado samples](https://github.com/tornadoweb/tornado/tree/master/demos/blog), and tweak it.
 1. Add a repo on docker.com, link it to this GitHub repo, and enable automatic builds.
 1. Set up a build in CircleCI
-   a. add a project, liked to GitHub
+   a. add a project, linked to GitHub
    a. use standard python template
    a. create an app token on docker.com
    a. add DOCKER_LOGIN (set to account name) and DOCKER_PASSWORD (set to app token) environment variables
    a. add a job to build the docker image
-   a.
+   a. add a step to run `test-image.sh` on the new image
+   a. add a step to push the image to the (docker.com repository)[https://hub.docker.com/repository/docker/bwbeach/hello-tornado].